Instructions for Authors

 Legends: Include a legend below each figure.
 Legends should be concise and should not repeat the text.
 Number the legends with an Arabic numeral after the word "Figure."
 If a figure has more than one part, describe each part clearly.
 Any letter designations or arrows appearing on the figures should be identified and described fully.
 Abbreviations used in each figure should be defined in the legend in alphabetical order.
 For figures adapted from other articles, write "Adapted with permission from [REFERENCE], copyright YEAR PUBLISHER".

-Authors now have the option to publish a biography together with their paper, with information such as MD/PhD degree, past and present positions, research interests, awards, etc. This increases the profile of the authors and is well received by international readers.
-See examples of author biographies on the website (e.g., https://www.thno.org/v02p0283.htm#coraddress).
+Authors have the option to include a biography with their paper, detailing information such as MD/PhD degrees, past and current positions, research interests, awards, and more.
+This helps increase the authors' visibility and is well received by international readers.
+The author biography should be added at the end of the paper under the section heading 'Author Biography.'
+For reference, see Sample A or Sample B.

-Author who would like to refine the use of English in their manuscript might ask a colleague whose native language is English to review your manuscript or consider using the services of a professional English-language editing company.
-Please be aware that an author's use of language editing services in no way guarantees that his or her submission will ultimately be accepted.
-Any arrangement an author enters into will be exclusively between the author and the particular company, and any costs incurred are the sole responsibility of the author.
+Authors who wish to refine the use of English in their manuscript may consider asking a colleague whose native language is English to review the manuscript or utilizing the services of a professional English-language editing company.
+Please note that the use of language editing services does not guarantee acceptance of the submission.
+Any agreement between the author and the editing company is solely the responsibility of the author, including any associated costs.

-Our journal is fully open-access with articles freely available in the journal website including PDF, xml, and supplementary materials if applicable.
-All published articles of our journal are permanently archived by PubMed Central of US National Library of Medicine and Europe PMC.
-Authors are also encouraged to self-archive the published articles in their own or institutional websites as well as governmental websites, library websites, without permissions required.
+Our journal is fully open-access, with articles freely available on the journal website, including PDF, XML, and supplementary materials (if applicable).
+All published articles are permanently archived by PubMed Central (U.S. National Library of Medicine) and Europe PMC.
+Authors are also encouraged to self-archive their published articles on their personal or institutional websites, as well as governmental or library platforms, without needing permission.

-Following the COPE guidelines, if any AI tool (such as ChatGPT) is used in any part of the manuscript, including: the writing of the manuscript, full or partial generation of images used in the manuscript, collecting data, or analysing data, the authors must fully disclose this in the Acknowledgements section, and also state in the Materials and Methods section how the AI tool was used, which tool was used, and what parts of the text or images were affected.
-Note that an AI tool cannot be listed as an author of a manuscript.
+In accordance with COPE guidelines, if any AI tool (such as ChatGPT) is used in the manuscript—whether for writing, generating images, collecting data, or analyzing data—authors must fully disclose this in the Acknowledgements section.
+Additionally, the Materials and Methods section should specify how the AI tool was used, which tool was used, and which parts of the manuscript (text or images) were affected.
+Please note that AI tools cannot be listed as authors of the manuscript.

-Competing interests (also called "Conflict of interests") that might interfere with the objective presentation of the research findings contained in the manuscript should be declared in a paragraph heading "Competing interests" (after Acknowledgment section and before References).
+Competing interests (also known as "conflicts of interest") that may influence the objective presentation of research findings should be disclosed in a paragraph titled "Competing Interests," placed after the Acknowledgments section and before the References.

-According to the International Committee of Medical Journal Editors: Financial relationships (such as employment, consultancies, stock ownership or options, honoraria, patents, and paid expert testimony) are the most easily identifiable, the ones most often judged to represent potential conflicts of interest and thus the most likely to undermine the credibility of the journal, the authors, and of science itself.
-Other interests may also represent or be perceived as conflicts, such as personal relationships or rivalries, academic competition, and intellectual beliefs.
-Authors should avoid entering in to agreements with study sponsors, both for-profit and non-profit, that interfere with authors’ access to all of the study’s data or that interfere with their ability to analyze and interpret the data and to prepare and publish manuscripts independently when and where they choose.
-Policies that dictate where authors may publish their work violate this principle of academic freedom.
-Authors may be required to provide the journal with the agreements in confidence.
+According to the International Committee of Medical Journal Editors, financial relationships—such as employment, consultancies, stock ownership or options, honoraria, patents, and paid expert testimony—are the most easily identifiable and often considered potential conflicts of interest.
+These can undermine the credibility of the journal, the authors, and science itself.
+Other potential conflicts may include personal relationships, academic rivalries, intellectual beliefs, or competition.
+Authors should avoid agreements with study sponsors (both for-profit and non-profit) that restrict access to all study data or hinder the ability to analyze, interpret, and publish the data independently.
+Policies that limit where authors may publish their work violate academic freedom.
+Authors may be asked to provide these agreements confidentially.

-Authors should fully disclose their conflicts of interest.
-If there is no conflict of interest, please use the statement "The authors have declared that no competing interest exists".
+Authors must fully disclose any conflicts of interest.
+If no conflicts exist, please state: "The authors have declared that no competing interests exist."

-Authors are recommended to deposit large data in a public repository.
-Small data sets may be published as supplementary materials.
-Authors may provide:
+Authors are recommended to deposit large datasets in a public repository.
+Smaller datasets may be published as supplementary materials.
+Authors may provide the following:

-Our journals follow the guidelines as set out in the Committee on Publication Ethics (COPE) in dealing with publication ethics issues.
-For details please visit our dedicated page on Publication Ethics.
+Our journals follow the guidelines set by the Committee on Publication Ethics (COPE) for addressing publication ethics issues.
+For more details, please visit our dedicated Publication Ethics page.

 Commercial advertising is not allowed in our journal.